StoneCypher/cldr_parser/README.md

 Polemic :neckbeard:
 -------------------

-`whargarbl` is MIT licensed, because viral licenses and newspeak language modification are evil.
+`cldr_parser` is MIT licensed, because viral licenses and newspeak language modification are evil.
 Free is ***only*** free when it's free for everyone.